funivan/github-autopr/README.md

 ## Filter
-In every runtime environment for an Action we have file that holds the JSON data for the event that was triggered.
+In every runtime environment for an Action we have file that holds the JSON data for the event [PushEvent payload](https://developer.github.com/v3/activity/events/types/#pushevent).
 From that we can get the commit authors name and other important data.
 We can skip this action by checking this data.

 Action support two arguments: